By Ken Zurski

 The rest of the movie’s cast was a familiarity.
 Capra tapped the steady Lionel Barrymore to portray the miserly banker, Mr. Potter and mainstay Jimmy Stewart played the part of George Bailey.
 Travers got fourth billing behind actress Donna Reed who played George’s wife, Mary.

-But as it turned out, the movie was a bit of swan song for the interminable character actor.
+“It’s a Wonderful Life” was also a bit of swan song for the interminable character actor.
 After decades in the business and over 50 films, Travis’ appeared in just one more movie, a 1949 comedy, “The Girl for Jones Beach,” starring Ronald Reagan.
 That same year, Travis retired from acting.
 He was 75.

-Travers didn’t live long enough to see it.
+Travers didn’t live long enough to see his character “Clarence” become so revered.

 He died in 1965 at the age of 91.